Falco90/hypertui/README.md

 Hypertui is created during ETHOnline 2024.

 ## Installation
-This application is written in Rust, so make sure you have Rust installed on your system.
+HyperTui is written in Rust, so make sure you have Rust [installed](https://www.rust-lang.org/tools/install) on your system.
 In order to build the HyperSync rust-client you will also need to install the capnproto tool:

 Linux